wzhengsen/LuaOOP/README_EN.md

 ```
 >Some special modifying rules:
 * Constructors and destructors cannot be modified with static or const;
-* None of the modifiers can appear more than once at the same time;
+* None of the qualifiers can appear more than once at the same time;
-* Cannot modify some special methods and members (properties/events/singleton, etc., see later).
+* Cannot qualify some special methods and members (properties/events/singleton, etc., see later).

 ---
 ## 4 - All reserved words are configurable